 Serah is committed to lifelong learning which is evident through her McKenzie training, medical acupuncture certification, Gunn Intramuscular Stimulation (IMS) certification, and Diploma of Advanced Manual and Manipulative Physiotherapy.
 She is a Fellow of the Canadian Academy of Manipulative Physiotherapy.
 She has a particular interest in the treatment of persistent myofascial pain with intramuscular stimulation which she has been finding success with for over eighteen years.
 Serah is also a pelvic health physiotherapist treating female and male incontinence, pelvic pain conditions, ano-rectal disorders, and pre and post natal pelvic dysfunctions.

-When she is not at work, Serah is busy as a hockey parent (go U15 AAA Toronto Red Wings!) while spending time with her son, daughter and husband.
+When she is not at work, Serah is busy as a hockey parent (go U16 AAA Reps!) while spending time with her son, daughter and husband.